railsbridge-boston/railsbridge-boston/views/installfest/create_a_heroku_account.markdown

 ## 4. Install the Heroku Toolbelt

 You can skip this step if you installed the Railsbridge Virtual Machine.
-Otherwise, go to the [https://toolbelt.heroku.com/](Heroku Toolbelt site) and follow the instructions for your operating system.
+Otherwise, go to the [Heroku Toolbelt Site](https://toolbelt.heroku.com/) and follow the instructions for your operating system.

 ## 5. Create an ssh key